PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 schema, production occurrence count, and pruning behavior before selecting the very-late direct call.
 Commit and push only; do not create or update a pull request.

+## Very-late Concat/global-pool/Conv-axis characterization checkpoint

+The NCHW Concat/global-pool/Conv-axis owner has one production occurrence.
+Its single `repaired_nchw_concat_global_pool_conv_axes` counter covers every applied plan.
+The owner changes only Concat options and tensor metadata and performs no pruning or topology mutation.

+Strict expected-failure coverage requires `_very_late_concat_global_pool_conv_axis_stats` immediately after `_very_late_concat_transpose_conv_axis_stats`, preserves Session LayoutState forwarding, and freezes the following dynamic rank-one Unsqueeze/Reshape-shape rewrite.
+Focused indexed owner, legacy Conv-layout, and very-late coverage is `64 passed, 1 xfailed`.

+At implementation, replace only the direct expression with the assignment.
+Do not add a proxy, summary, reconciliation consumer, or another owner invocation.
+Validate indexed Concat/global-pool layout, legacy Conv layout, very-late orchestration, core, pass-efficiency, architecture, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.